RAF Upper Heyford: TDY rotational deployments

-66th Tactical Reconnaissance Wing
+66th Tactical Reconnaissance Wing (1966-70)

 On 7 March 1966, French President Charles De Gaulle announced that France would withdraw from NATO's integrated military structure.
 The United States was informed that it must remove its military forces from France by 1 April 1967.

 Upper Heyford was now to serve as the new and urgently needed base for the McDonnell RF-101 Voodoos of the 66th Tactical Reconnaissance Wing which had been stationed at Laon-Couvron Air Base, France.
-After rapid preparations had been made, the unforeseen transfer of this unit was completed by 1 September 1966.

-The 66th TRW was composed of the 17th and 18th Tactical Reconnaissance Squadrons.
+The 66th TRW was composed of the 17th Tactical Reconnaissance Squadron and 18th Tactical Reconnaissance Squadron who arrived at RAF Upper Heyford with 36 RF-101C Voodoo on 11 September 1966.

+The Base Flight (66th Field Maintenance Squadron) also maintained a small number of Douglas C-54 Skymaster, Douglas C-47 Skytrain, and Convair VT-29 Samaritan.

-During 1968 it was announced that the 66th TRW was to convert to the McDonnell Douglas RF-4C Phantom II in the following year.
-On 27 March 1969, the first two Phantoms flew into Upper Heyford. and the 66th became a mixed reconnaissance force.
+On 27 March 1969, the first two McDonnell Douglas RF-4C Phantom II flew into Upper Heyford. and the 66th became a mixed reconnaissance force.
 The RF-101C's were assigned to the 18th TRS and were limited to the daylight role.
-The RF-4C's were assigned to the 17th TRS and were capable of an all weather day and night operation.
+The RF-4C's were assigned to the 17th TRS and were capable of an all weather day and night operation, along with greater range.

-The advent of the RF-4 gave the 66th TRW a longer arm in terms of target access.
-In the event of a 'hot' war the longer reach of the wing's aircraft would have made many previously inaccessible targets behind the iron curtain easily acquired from the bases in West Germany to which they would have been deployed.

-The Phantoms did not stay for long, however, as in January 1970 the inactivation of the 66th TRW commenced, the RF-4Cs of the 17th TRS going to the 86th TFW at Zweibrücken Air Base in Germany, and the RF-101s of the 18th TRS to the 363rd TRW at Shaw Air Force Base, South Carolina.
+The Phantoms were at Upper Heyford for less than a year, as in January 1970 the inactivation of the 66th TRW commenced.
+The 17th TRS took their newly acquired RF-4Cs to the 86th TFW at Zweibrücken Air Base in Germany, and the 18th TRS (flying RF-101C) joined the 363rd TRW at Shaw Air Force Base, South Carolina.
+This made space available for the arriving 20th Tactical Fighter Wing.

-Base Flight Section of the 66th Field Maintenance Squadron maintained Douglas C-54 Skymaster, Douglas C-47 Skytrain, Convair VT-29 Samaritan (for the Commander 322d AD), supporting Third Air Force operations and air transport requirements.
-The Wing also operated Detachment 1 at RAF Northolt supporting VIP operations outside of London.

-Since the early 1950s, the 20th Tactical Fighter Wing had been operating from the USAF station at RAF Wethersfield, but this base had a limited potential for development and was awkwardly close to the expanding civilian airport at Stansted.
-Now with more aircraft on the base than there had been for some time, it was necessary to transfer the 98th Strategic Wing detachment as well as Detachment 1, 6985th Security Squadron to RAF Mildenhall, thus bringing to an end the SAC/USAFSS presence on 31 Mar 1970.

-The 66th Tactical Reconnaissance Wing at Upper Heyford was inactivated and 66th Combat Support Group and assigned squadrons (Without Personnel or Equipment) were relocated to RAF Wethersfield.